Pigeons in Wisconsin

 Pigeons like to shelter in seemingly inhospitable areas of tall buildings.
 They will make use of balconies, ledges, flat roofs, guttering, and loft spaces in particular, as they are capable of lifting damaged or loose roof coverings to force entry.
-The nest is a flimsy, saucer-like in shape and made of stems, and leaves.
+The nest is flimsy, saucer-like in shape, and made of stems, and leaves.

 Pigeon Mating & Life Cycle

 Pigeons have two to three broods per year, with two eggs in each.
 There is a 17-19 day incubation period and then the young spend 35-37 days in the nest.
 Pigeons live 4-12 years.